-The time of registration for those who are personally attending the meeting will be announced shortly as soon as the physical arrangements have been finalized.
-All stockholders who will not, are unable, or do not expect to attend the meeting in person are requested to fill out, date, sign and send a proxy to the Corporation at 41st Floor Joy Nostalg Center, ADB Ave.
+All stockholders who will not, are unable, or do not expect to attend the meeting are requested to fill out, date, sign and send a proxy to the Corporation at 41st Floor Joy Nostalg Center, ADB Ave.
 Ortigas Center, Pasig City, Metro Manila, Philippines.
-All proxies should be received by the Corporation at least two (2) days before the meeting, or on or before 24 June 2019.
-Proxies submitted shall be validated by a Committee of Inspectors on 26 June 2019 at 9:00 o'clock in the morning at 41st Floor Joy Nostalg Center, ADB Avenue, Ortigas Center, Pasig City.
+All proxies should be received by the Corporation at least two (2) days before the meeting, or on or before 23 November 2020.
+Proxies submitted shall be validated by a Committee of Inspectors on 25 November 2020 at 9:00 o'clock in the morning at 41st Floor Joy Nostalg Center, ADB Avenue, Ortigas Center, Pasig City.
 For corporate stockholders, the proxies should be accompanied by a Secretary's Certification on the appointment of the corporation's authorized signatory.